 Prepare ahead of time to make the most of a career fair.
 If you don’t plan to attend, pick a few friendly and knowledgeable employees who’d do a good job representing your small business.
 Make a list of questions attendees are likely to ask and prep your employees on the answers.
 And prepare the right company materials, including brochures, business cards, and descriptions of open positions.

 Post the position on Craigslist.
 While simply posting on Craigslist is unlikely to produce a stream of great candidates, it’s a good idea to post your job as on this site as part of an overall recruitment strategy.
-It’s free, easy, and many people look at the site as part of their job search.
+It’s free, easy, and many construction workers look at the site as part of their job search.

 9. Your Professional Network

 Put the word out to everyone in your network that you’re looking to hire.
 Practice briefly and enthusiastically describing your open position, as well as what it’s like to work at your small business.
 Then drop the job opportunity into conversation with everyone you meet professionally.

 Make a point to tell former colleagues, vendors, and even customers that you’re hiring.
 If you belong to a construction industry trade association, or you attend a construction industry trade show, talk up the opportunity with people you meet.
 Make sure to take plenty of business cards along.
 Word of mouth in the industry is a powerful way to find new construction workers.

 10. Construction Recruiters

 Consider using a professional construction recruiter for higher-level positions like superintendents and engineers.
 A construction recruiter is an experienced firm or person specializing solely in recruiting for the construction industry.
 As an example, Kaye/Bassman Construction Recruiting Practice states that it has conducted over 5,000 searches for mid- to senior-level construction positions.